coreapostrophe/makinilya/README.md

 ## Tutorial

 The structure of your project is straightforward.
 The cli, upon building, will scan the whole directory tree that's inside the `draft/` folder to parse the story.
+The `.mt` files are where you can write your scenes; the extension is short for `Makinilya Text`.
 It is necessary that you place all of your final work inside that directory.

 Try to base the contents of your project from the tree below: